 Don't Settle for Less Than You're Owed

-If they offer a partial refund to "make it go away", consider whether it's fair.
-You're entitled to:
+If they offer a partial refund to "make it go away," consider whether it's fair.
+You're entitled to a full purchase price refund (or adjusted for use after 6 months), any reasonable consequential losses, and interest on the amount.

 Consider Professional Help